leochiu-a/elden-ring-github/README.md

 - 🆕 **PR Creation Banner** - Celebrate new pull request creation with a dedicated banner
 - ✅ **PR Approval Banner** - Epic celebration when you approve pull requests
 - 🎉 **PR Merge Banner** - Shows an epic "MERGE ACCOMPLISHED" banner when PRs are merged
+- ☠️ **PR Close Banner** - Dramatic "You Died" moment whenever a pull request is closed
 - 🔊 **Sound Effects** - Plays the iconic Elden Ring achievement sound
 - ⚙️ **Independent Controls** - Separate settings to enable/disable creation, approval, and merge banners